vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 <details><summary>English</summary>

 16. The Prama is distinct from Samsaya (doubt) Anyathajñāna (error) and Viparitadhi (error in reverse nature).
-Sams'aya is the knowledge of a thing with various contrary attributes.
+Samśaya is the knowledge of a thing with various contrary attributes.

 [For instance—Is this a post or a man?]
 </details>